 Easy Homemade Whole Berry Cranberry Sauce

-This recipe couldn’t be any easier — just 3 simple ingredients on the stove top to create a delicious, antioxidant-rich side dish that even tin-can diehards will swoon over!
+This recipe couldn’t be any easier—it calls for just 3 simple ingredients on the stovetop to create a delicious, antioxidant-rich side dish that even tin-can diehards will swoon over!

 Makes 2 ½ cups, enough for leftovers.

 1 12-ounce bag fresh or frozen whole cranberries